inferiorzoned/8-Ball-Pool/Readme.md

-Me and my project collaborator [shahrarswapnil](https://github.com/shahrarswapnil) built this multiplayer networking game using Java and JavaFX.
+Me and my project collaborator [shahrarswapnil](https://github.com/shahrarswapnil) built this multiplayer networking game using Java(Backend) and JavaFX(Frontend).
+We used Java Socket Programming to maintain the server-client connection.